Yans59/HI_galaxy_pair/README.md

 # HI_galaxy_pair
 ## Catalog HI majors Pairs
-This table includes 440 HI detected galaxy pairs.
+This table includes 575 HI detected paired galaxies.
 The columns show
 - (1) the ID of matched galaxy in galaxy pairs;
 - (2) HI ID in FASHI catalog;
 - (3) R.A. of HI in degrees;
 - (4) Decl. of HI in degrees;
 - (5) projected separation of galaxy pairs in $h^{-1}\mathrm{kpc}$;
-- (6) Stellar mass of galaxy from the MPA-JHU Catalog;
+- (6) Stellar mass of galaxy from the MPA-JHU Catalog and GSWLC-X2;
-- (7) SFR from the MPA-JHU Catalog;
+- (7) SFR from the MPA-JHU Catalog and GSWLC-X2;
 - (8) redshift of galaxy pair;
 - (9) Velocity width of the HI line profile in $\mathrm{km\ s^{-1}}$ from FASHI catalog, measured at $50\%$ level of every peak by busy-function fitting;
 - (10) Integrated HI line flux density in $\mathrm{mJy\ km\ s^{-1}}$ by busy-function fitting from FASHI catalog;